melissajclark/webstyles/readme.md

 ### What You Can Do with Web Styles

 1. Quickly enter hexcodes to experiment with colours for a design
-2. Test out different fonts for your project's copy
+- Test out different fonts for your project's copy
-3. Compare different typefaces and share with your client - in the browser.
+- Compare different typefaces and share with your client - in the browser.
-4. Easily switch to a different font or colour using the included variables.
+- Easily switch to a different font or colour using the included variables.
-5. Experiment with layouts using the included grid (from [Skeleton](http://www.getskeleton.com/))
-6. Begin building a style guide *while* you develop your initial design.
+- Begin building a style guide *while* you develop your initial design.